Balou9/tcj/readme.md

 - [ ] avoid pasting ids / use profileNames
 - [ ] think about best practice testing test_profiles_upsert_413

-- [ ] possibility to use GITHUB_ENVs which has been declared in a previous job

 if authenticiation is required
 - [ ] implement authenticiation / AWS Cognito